Our Lady of the Gate Parish, Daraga Church (Simbahan ng Daraga)

 Daraga Church: A historical treasure in Albay

-There were clear signs of damages to the architecture but today it is in perfect shape and and considered as one of the most beautiful churches in the country.
-The construction of this Baroque style building is done with the use of volcanic materials that makes it even more special and unique.
+There were clear signs of damages to the architecture but today it is in perfect shape and considered as one of the most beautiful churches in the country.
+The construction of this Baroque-style building is done with the use of volcanic materials that makes it even more special and unique.

-You will find some similarity with another famous church in Miagao Iloilo as they both share the same undulating cornices and solomonic columns.
-Because of the orders of the current priest the church has been painted in white but the charm of the architect still remains the same.
+You will find some similarities with other famous church in Miagao Iloilo as they both share the same undulating cornices and Solomonic columns.
+Because of the orders of the current priest, the church has been painted white but the charm of the architect still remains the same.

-Daraga church is an architectural and cultural treasure which is priceless and an important part of the Albayano heritage.
+Daraga Church is an architectural and cultural treasure that is priceless and an important part of the Albayano heritage.

 How to Get to Daraga Church: